 If you can’t tell, I find the relationship between you and your counselor to be an important factor in the process.
 Whenever possible, request a consultation prior to committing to services.
 This is your opportunity to ask questions and evaluate your comfort level as described above.

-My desire to ensure comfort with new clients has led me to offer complimentary strategy sessions for all clients who wish to work with me.
-Currently I offer a one-time 30-minute therapy consultation to Georgia residents interested in my services.
-Learn more about complimentary consultations for Georgia residents.
+My desire to ensure comfort with new clients has led me to offer face to face therapy consultations for all clients who wish to work with me.
+Currently I offer a 30-minute therapy consultation to Georgia residents interested in my services.
+During consultation we will discuss what brings you to counseling, your needs, how I can help, and answer any questions you may have.
+Learn more about therapy consultations for Georgia residents.
 Therapy Consults are designed as a safe space for clients to ask questions and voice themselves free of expectation.
 No Strings Attached.

 As always, I’ll be happy to answer any questions you have about the therapeutic process (even if you are outside of Georgia).
 Drop a line in the comments of email me at email@example.com.

 Best wishes on your Journey to Be Your Best You.